Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Neural Acquisition Function

 \paragraph{3.
 Neural Acquisition Function (NAF)} NAF keeps GP as the surrogate model of the task, allowing it to model the properties of the current optimization based on the real-time observations.
-However, instead of hand-crafted heuristic-based acquisition functions, NAF employs a neural network to generate the acquisition values (as introduced earlier).
-In the original paper, NAF (the model itself) at timestep $t$ as $\alpha_{t,\theta}$, where $\theta$ indicates that it is parameterized by a neural network.
+NAF employs a neural network to generate the acquisition values.
+In the original paper, NAF (the model itself) at timestep $t$ is $\alpha_{t,\theta}$, where $\theta$ indicates that it is parameterized by a neural network.
 Similar to standard acquisition functions, NAF takes the information of the GP model as the input.
-However, a GP is a continuous function, but NAF is a deep neural network, whose input has a fixed dimension.
+A GP defines a continuous predictive function over the entire design space and can be queried at arbitrarily many points.
+In contrast, our NAF is a deep neural network that requires a fixed-dimensional input vector to summarize the whole GP's information.
 Following \citet{volpp2019meta}, the design space $\mathcal{X}$ is discretized into a set of points ${x_s}$.
-For each candidate $x$, NAF receives the GP’s predicted mean $\mu_t(x)$ and standard deviation $\sigma_t(x)$ as input features.
+For each candidate $x$, NAF receives the GP's predicted mean $\mu_t(x)$ and standard deviation $\sigma_t(x)$ as input features.
 Since the GP evolves with incoming observations, these features are dynamically updated at every iteration.
 In the original implementation, the set of $x_s$ was selected dynamically at each step.
-Note, to simplify training and ensure stable input representation, in our \methodnospace, we adopt a fixed set of $x_s$ throughout the optimization process.
+To simplify training and ensure stable input representation, we adopt a fixed set of $x_s$ throughout the optimization process.
 Additionally, to help the model account for optimization progress and urgency, NAF includes a budget-aware input: the percentage of optimization completed, calculated as the current iteration index divided by the total allowed iterations.
 This allows NAF to modulate its exploration–exploitation behavior over time.
 The output of the neural network is a categorical distribution over the discretized candidates, where each probability corresponds to the predicted acquisition value of selecting a specific $x_s$.
 During training, the next design candidate is sampled from this distribution, and the selected candidate is evaluated in the next iteration.
 During deployment, NAF directly selects the design candidate that has the highest acquisition value (value generated from NAF).
 We refer the readers to the original paper for more details about NAF \cite{volpp2019meta}.